arpitsri3/Vehicle_Detection_CarND/writeup_report.md

 **Vehicle Detection Project**

+(Note - Hi I have removed the training dataset (vehicles and non-vehicles data) from the git repo as I generally get a 'Too Many files' error while submission)

 The goals / steps of this project are the following:

 * Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a classifier Linear SVM classifier